 21st Century Wire

-This year’s annual Bilderberg conference is rapidly approaching – where the world’s political and business elite meet in private to discuss their agenda which will determine future policies that govern global affairs.
+This year’s annual Bilderberg Conference is rapidly approaching – where the world’s political and business elite meet in private to discuss their agenda which is sure to influence future trade agreements and policies that govern global affairs.

 Some aspects of this year’s Bilderberg agenda are gradually coming into view, and have the potential for directly affecting not only big multinationals like Google, but every business on the planet.

-PHOTO: The Grove Hotel in Hertfordshire, North London – hosts to Google and Bilderberg summits.
+PHOTO: The Grove Hotel in Hertfordshire, North London – host to both the Google and Bilderberg summits (Image Source: Grove Hotel).